Welcome to our page about the best things to do in the Fethiye area of Turkey – our hometown on the blue waters of the Turkish Mediterranean coast.

 Fethiye Old Town

-Stroll around shaded Paspatur, the old town of Fethiye, and visit the many shops for all your souvenirs.
+Stroll around shaded Paspatur, the old town of Fethiye, and visit the many shops for all of your souvenirs.

 Fethiye Rock Tombs